 Programming EV3: The Official Way

-Programming the kit is very easy using Lego’s official graphical programming tool6.
+Programming the kit is very easy using Lego’s official graphical programming tool.
 You just have to drag and drop the components and fiddle with the parameters.
 Check out the following very basic application:

 Programming EV3: The .NET Way

-The .NET API is an open-source project and code can be found on CodePlex.
+The .NET API is an open-source project.
 I recommend watching the introductory video which shows the basics.
 It shows how to move the robot by sending direct commands to turn the motors and how to read values from the sensors.
 The following part the test application shows the event handlers for the direction buttons and setup code to connect to the brick.

 I also added a similar implementation of the NXT-G program above.
 It’s a while loop which breaks when the value from the IR sensor is lower than 10.

 And voila!
-Here is a clever robot that senses the object in front of it and avoids the collision by stopping!
+Now my clever robot senses the object in front of it and avoids the collision by stopping!